MatthiasNickles/diff-SAT/README.md

 The final input file can then be created by appending the `pats` and `cost` lines (if any) to the ASPIF or DIMACS file, each starting in a new line.

+##### Probabilistic rules in PASPIF (Probabilistic ASPIF) #####

+Alternatively to the previous extension of ASPIF files with "pats" and "cost" lines, since version 0.5, delSAT also understands ASPIF format enhanced with a new rule type - _probabilistic rules_.

+Probabilistic rules are defined using aspif statements of the form

+    1000[space]p[space][rule]

+where `[space]` is a single space character and `[rule]` is the aspif format of a normal rule (i.e., there must be only a single head atom (a positive literal).
+Choice heads or weight bodies are also not allowed).
+`p` is either a double number `0<=p<=1` or -1, the latter denoting that the probability is unknown (informally meaning 'rule v not rule', i.e., a so-called _spanning rule_ [Nickles,Mileo 2015]).

+**Important**: it is the user's responsibility (or the responsibility of some higher-level tool which generates the paspif file) to ensure that the probabilistic weight is possible (compatible with other probabilities defined or implied by the probabilistic logic program and with the axioms of probability) and that all literals in the probabilistic rule are properly defined.
+E.g., if rule `p :- u,v` (using symbols instead of numeric aspif literals for clarity) is assigned probability 0.5 but `u` or `v` are undefined, the rule has actually probability 1 and thus the probabilistic logic program represented by the paspif file is inconsistent (in which case sampling doesn't terminate unless a meaningless error threshold or an upper bound for the number of models is specified).

+Examples: the following paspif rule statement declares are normal probabilistic rule with probability 0.5, head atom 63 and body literals 67 and -62:

+    1000 .5 1 0 1 63 0 2 67 -62

+The next paspif statement is a spanning rule which specifies that rule `63 :- 67,62` is uncertain but without quantifying the uncertainty:

+    1000 -1 1 0 1 63 0 2 67 -62

+Remark: a statement of the form

+    1000 -1 1 0 1 h 0 0

+has the same semantics as an aspif statement representing choice rule `{ hs }` where `hs` is a symbol representing aspif literal `h`.

 ##### Probabilistic clauses for DIMACS CNF (PCNF) #####

 Alternatively to the previous formats, input is also accepted in an extension of the DIMACS CNF format (called _Probabilistic CNF_ or PCNF) where each